shannonbux/shannon-soper-portfolio/src/pages/nope-game/index.md

 ## Signifying the fork in the road

+The content of the worksheet itself had problems.

-The left and right side of the worksheet, though they don't look like it, present a fork in the road of decision making.
+For example, the left and right side of the worksheet, though they don't look like it, present a fork in the road of decision making.
 The left side of the worksheet is useful if you want to decide how strongly to _ask_ for something.
 The right side of the worksheet is useful when you need to decide how strongly to say _no_ to a request.

 Even though most folks just want to use one side of the worksheet, it looks like you're supposed to fill out both sides.
-The confusion arises because **both sides of the worksheet have the same level of hierarchy**.
+The confusion arises because **both sides of the worksheet are at the same level of hierarchy**.

 ![Which side of the worksheet should I start on?](two-column-worksheet.jpeg)

-The question that actually deserves the highest level of visual priority is “are you asking for something or responding to a request?”

 I decided to **create experiences custom-fit to each path** in the fork.

-## Paving the path
+## Designing the app

 The first path I focused on is _decide how strongly to say no_ to a request.
 The name "The Dime Game" doesn't offer clarity about what users can expect from the game.
 After some brainstorming, I renamed it "The Nope Game."